|Cyber Monday Specials|

 by Machine Type

-Manual Lever - there is a lever to pull down or push up to extract the espresso. typically, these have no electric pump.
+Manual / Piston - There is a lever to pull down or push up to extract the espresso. typically, these have no electric pump.
 Although they require the most work and skill, they typically produce the desired flavor profiles of quality espresso blends.

 Semi-Automatic - These have an electric pump and the user depresses a switch to activate and deactivate the pump to extract the espresso.
 This category also includes machines with an E61 grouphead that has a little lever on the side and which depresses a switch on the front panel.